benhowell/benhowell.github.com/_posts/2015-03-16-porting-face-analysis-sdk-to-windows.md

 <div class="intro">
   <div class="intro-txt">
   <p>
-    An incomplete, rough and ready guide to building, intial porting, and installation of Face Analysis SDK for Windows.
+    An incomplete, rough and ready guide to building, initial porting, and installation of <span markdown="span">[Face Analysis SDK][2]</span> for Windows.
 The original source requires a few rather specific dependencies and uses a POSIX compliant fork/process model.
-I'm in now way implying that my solution below is anything but a rough hack to get this stuff running under windows and am certain that my direct translation of POSIX fork() with w32 CreateProcess(...) is suboptimal to say the least.
-To be clear, this is your starting point, not the solution!
+I'm in now way implying that my solution below is anything but a rough hack to get this stuff running under windows and am certain that my direct translation of POSIX fork() with win32 CreateProcess(...) is suboptimal to say the least. <b>To be clear, this is your starting point, not the solution!</b>
   </p>
   <p>
-    This guide has been written in respose to a question I received on youtube about porting the code.
-Whilst the face analysis SDK _is_ open source and the code _is_ freely available to read/use, my personal work _is not_ and I therefore can not share the modified (ported) code base.
+    This guide has been written in respose to a question I received on youtube about porting the code. <b>NOTE:</b> Whilst the face analysis SDK is open source and the code is freely available to read/use, my personal work is not and I therefore can not share the modified (ported) code base.
 I can however give an outline of the process needed to start your own port and a bit of code to help you get it done.
-This is what I have detailed below and if it happens to help someone else in the future port this library then great.
+This is what I have detailed below and if it happens to help someone else in the future then great.
   </p>
   </div>
 <div class="intro-img-border">